Sign up

 The key difference between the two is that iMessage has the advantage of time.
 It’s been around for years, it’s familiar and simple to use and it has universal support, unlike RCS.
 However, being an Android-based app, RCS has a slight advantage by not being limited to or controlled by any carrier or mobile device manufacturer, making it available to a larger audience—whereas iMessage is proprietary to Apple.

-Features of RCS Messaging
+Features of RCS Texting

 Even though RCS features won’t feel new compared to other digital messaging apps like iMessage, they certainly trump the dated features of SMS/MMS text messaging.
 Some of RCS messaging’s key features include: